Header

 Faculty Salaries

-The most recent NCSES Survey of Doctorate Recipients (2023) shows that in 2021 the median salary for women faculty in computer and information sciences was lower than that of their male peers at each faculty level.
-However, at all faculty levels in engineering, women’s median salary was equal to or more than their male counterparts.
+The most recent NCSES Survey of Doctorate Recipients (2023) shows that in 2021, the median salary for women faculty in computer and information sciences was lower than that of their male peers at each faculty level.
+However, at all faculty levels in engineering, women’s median salary was equal to or more than that of their male counterparts.
 In 2021, female full professors earned 14 thousand dollars more than male faculty with the same rank.

 MedianSalary GenderRank